fabriziocominetti/fabriziocominetti.github.io/index.md

 **Morbius & Moon Knight** - Sentiment Data Analysis

-<p style="color:#727272">"Morbius" is a film from the Marvel catalogue.
+<p style="color:#727272">Morbius is a film from the Marvel catalogue.
 Tweets containing the keyword 'Morbius' were collected using the Twitter API and the Tweepy package to analyze the sentiment following the film's release.
 Sentiment analysis was conducted using VADER to calculate sentiment scores.
 The data was collected over the subsequent 4 days and then compared using a kdeplot.
-Additionally, data for the "Moon Knight" TV series, also from the Marvel Cinematic Universe, was collected for two days following the series' release.
-This data was then compared to the first two days after the release of "Morbius".</p>
+Additionally, data for the Moon Knight TV series, also from the Marvel Cinematic Universe, was collected for two days following the series' release.
+This data was then compared to the first two days after the release of Morbius.</p>

 <img src ="./images/projects/morbius1.png" alt="morbius">